Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 # Async And Defer

 - Now, when we use `<script src="path">`, `</script>`, then there are two ways in which we can ask browser to load our html file.

+- **Async**: Async is the default method for browsers.
+In this method, browsers firstly try reading code line by line and when it reaches script tag, then it downloads that js file and reads through that.
+So if our js file calls an element that is below ``<script></script>``, then browser gives error saying that ie does not know about existence of this element.